Skip to content

 Parameter Description

-Default Server Preselected during manual import.
+Default Server Pre-selected during manual import.

-Title Internal name of the connection.
+Designation Internal name of the connection.

 Host IP address or DNS name of the JDisc instance.

-Database Standard: inventory.
+Database Default: inventory.

-Username e.g. postgresro.
-Read-only access required.
+Username e.g., postgresro.
+Only read access required.

-Password Password belonging to the user.
+Password Password associated with the user.

 Discovery Settings (WebService / GraphQL)#